william-liebenberg/AzureGems/README.md

 }
 ```

-The `CosmosDbContainer` implementation already contains the definition of each container (see [AzureGems.CosmosDB](#AzureGemsCosmosDB)) and can instantiate the `IRepository<T>` instances via reflection when the `DbContext` is resolved from the `ServiceCollection`.
+The `CosmosDbContainer` implementation already contains the definition of each container (see [AzureGems.CosmosDB](#AzureGemsCosmosDB)) and can instantiate the `IRepository<T>` instances via reflection when the `CosmosContext` is resolved from the `ServiceCollection`.

-The instance of your `DbContext` can now be used in your application's services or controllers by constructor injection.
+The instance of your `CosmosContext` can now be used in your application's services or controllers by constructor injection.

 ## AzureGems.SpendOps.Abstractions